kylemccann/kylemccann.github.io/_posts/2012-02-10-code-snippets.markdown

 layout: post
 title: Code Snippets
 categories: Design
+excerpt: >-
-excerpt: Quick overview on how to post code snippets using Liquid tags and how to escape or not escape markdown and HTML in your blog entries.
+  Quick overview on how to post code snippets using Liquid tags and how to escape or not escape markdown and HTML in your blog entries.
+published: false
+date: '2017-09-30 02:52 +0100'
+author: Hywel
 ---

 Whenever you need to post a code snippet, use the liquid tags `highlight` and `endhighlight` like this: